 “A google search is Inbound.
-You ask a question, and your answer is there.”
+You ask a question, and your answer is there.”– Dharmesh Shah

-Dharmesh continued on with the details on the new HubSpot offerings.
+Dharmesh continued with the details of the new HubSpot offerings.
 I’ll leave that description to those that are better off explaining how these enhancements will better your particular business or industry.